micktwomey/exploring-boto3-events-with-mitmproxy/slides/exploring-boto3-events-with-mitmproxy.md

 boto3's default retry handler[^4] implements the classic "retry with jitter" approach[^5]:

 1. For a known set of errors catch them
-2. Count the number of times we've tried
+2. Keep count of the number of times we've tried
-3. Take the count and multiply by some random number and some scale factor
+3. If we've hit a maximum retry count fail and allow the error to bubble up
-4. Sleep for that long
+4. Otherwise take the count and multiply by some random number and some scale factor
-5. Retry the call
+5. Sleep for that long
-6. If we're out of retry attempts fail, otherwise go back to (1)
+6. Retry the call

 [^4]: [https://github.com/boto/botocore/blob/develop/botocore/retryhandler.py](https://github.com/boto/botocore/blob/develop/botocore/retryhandler.py)